Every time I stopped drinking, I thought life would instantly feel better.

 1. Alcohol Hijacked Our Pleasure System

-Our brains naturally produce chemicals like dopamine and serotonin—the feel-good stuff.
-These help us feel joy when we do things like exercise, laugh, eat good food, or spend time with people we care about.
+Our brains naturally produce feel-good chemicals like dopamine and serotonin.
+These help us feel joy when we do things like exercise, laugh, eat, or spend time with people we care about.

-But alcohol short-circuits that system.
-It dumps a flood of feel-good chemicals into the brain all at once.
-Over time, the brain goes, “Whoa, this is too much,” and pulls back its sensitivity to those chemicals.
+Over time, the brain says, “This is too much,” and reduces its sensitivity to those chemicals.

 2. We Mistake Boredom for a Problem

 It’s a trap.
-We feel low, we drink to fix it, we feel lower, we drink again.
+We feel low, drink to fix it, feel lower, drink again.

 That’s the cycle.

-I wish someone had told me this sooner: Anhedonia after quitting drinking is common.
-And it passes.
+I wish someone had told me this sooner: anhedonia after quitting is common, and it passes.

 For most people, the fog starts to lift after a few weeks or months.
 The color comes back.
-Music starts to feel alive again.
+Music feels alive again.
 Jokes are actually funny.
 Nature feels amazing.
 Connection feels real.

 How to Get Through the Dullness